bitdessin/JustDeepIt/docs/source/quickstart/webapp.rst

 ===============

-For simplicity, we create a web application with minimal functionality, allowing users to upload images perform object detection, and show the results on the web page.
+For simplicity, we create a web application with minimal functionality, allowing users to upload images, perform object detection, and show the results on the web page.
 We create an :file:`app.py` file in the same folder as :file:`class_label.txt` and write the following code.